 CTE courses show students a direct connection between doing well in high school and transitioning smoothly to college or getting a good job after graduation.
 In addition to teaching marketable skills, CTE can help all high school students identify their talents and ease the decision of declaring a college major.

-Like all Switched-On and Monarch courses, the new CTE electives from Alpha Omega Publications offer dynamic learning activities, automatic grading for teachers, and technical support.
+Like all SOS and Monarch courses, our CTE electives offer dynamic learning activities, automatic grading for teachers, and technical support.

 Will you incorporate career and technical education into your homeschool?
 Why or why not?